sinbad/SUDS/docs/ChoiceLines.md

 You can fallthrough to lines other than speaker lines, including [Set lines](SetLines.md), [Goto lines](GotoLines.md), [Event lines](EventLines.md).

+When there's nothing left to fall through to, the dialogue ends.

 ### Fallthrough to choices

 You cannot fallthrough directly to other choices.
 This is ***not valid*** for example: